JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 `EditorBasedStatusBarPopup` is the basis for all widgets that have a popup with a list of actions.
 For example, the encoding widget of the current file.

-First, implement `createComponent()`, where returns a component for display.
+The component to display is returned from `createComponent()`.
 Each update of the widget IDE calls `updateComponent()` to update this component.
 In `updateComponent()` implementation, you can describe how the widget should change depending on the current state.

-Implement `getWidgetState()` where returns the current state of the widget.
+Implement `getWidgetState()` to return the current state of the widget.
 This state will be passed to the `updateComponent()` when the widget is updated.
-The method accepts a file that's now open in the editor.
-To create your own state class, inherit it from `com.intellij.openapi.wm.impl.status.EditorBasedStatusBarPopup.WidgetState.WidgetState`.
+The method accepts a file that's currently opened in the editor To create your own state class, inherit it from `EditorBasedStatusBarPopup.WidgetState.WidgetState`.

-Implement `ID()`, where returns the unique ID of the widget.
+Implement `ID()`, and return the unique ID of the widget.
 This identifier may be needed to later get a widget instance.

-Implement `createInstance()`, where returns the new widget instance.
+Implement `createInstance()`, and return the new widget instance.

-Finally, implement the `createPopup()` method where returns the [popup](popups.md) that will be displayed when the widget is clicked.
+Finally, implement the `createPopup()` method, which returns the [popup](popups.md) that will be displayed when the widget is clicked.

-Also, it can be useful to override `registerCustomListeners()` to add custom listeners.
-This can be useful if you want to set custom listeners for a widget that will update it.
+Custom listeners to be notified of widget updates can be registered using `registerCustomListeners()`.

 To update a widget, use `update()`.